aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Actions speak louder than fortune cookies.
+> 🥠 The road to riches is paved with homework.

-Last update: Mon Apr 21 05:10:34 2025
+Last update: Tue Apr 22 05:10:07 2025

 ### Let's play! 🎮